cloudsoft/aws-cfn-connector-for-terraform/docs/developer-guide.md

 _Note these tests require the a Terraform server to be up and running, as well parameters to be set in parameter store.
 See [prerequisites](./installation-guide.md#prerequisites) and [step 3 of the installation guide](./installation-guide.md#installation)._

+## Open Features aka Limitations

+Some features we'd like to support include:

+* Getting individual outputs, e.g. using `!GetAtt TerraformExample.Outputs.custom_output1.value`.
+  This project currently returns the map in `Outputs`, but CFN does not support accessing it.

+* More download options: providing credentials, supporting Git, supporting downloads by the Terraform server.
+  Let us know what you'd like to see!

+* Spinning up a Terraform worker server as needed and maintaining state in S3, so the connector does not require a pre-existing TF server.
+  (But the current implementation is more flexible, as it allows you to configure TF the way you wish.)

+* Supporting multiple connector instances in the same account, pointing at different TF servers.

+Contributions are welcome!